visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

    The spatial extents mesh looks very similar to the basic mesh output.
    It is in 3D and the z dimension represents the energy group bounds, which in this example run from 2.7 to 5.2.

 To visualize this mesh with VisIt, see :ref:`Visualizing with VisIt`.
+To extract the spatial extents data from the Blueprint output, see :ref:`Introspecting with Python`.

 Pitfalls
 """"""""